RyanBetts3/DFIR-Toolkit-Automation-Script/README.md

 - Volatility: Memory analysis framework
 - Rekall: Memory analysis framework
 - Autopsy: Digital forensics platform
-- Wireshark: Network protocol analyzer
+- Wireshark: Network protocol analyser
 - The Sleuth Kit: Collection of command-line tools for digital forensics

 ## Logging

 The script generates a log file named `dfir_toolkit_setup.log` in the same directory as the script.
 The log file contains information about the execution of the script, including any errors encountered during the installation process.

-## Customization
+## Customisation

-You can customize the script by modifying the following:
+You can customise the script by modifying the following:

 - Add or remove tools from the `tools` list in the `main()` function.
 - Modify the installation commands in the respective installation functions (`install_volatility()`, `install_rekall()`, etc.) based on your specific requirements or tool versions.